-To reset the max./min. values, see Chapter 1.4.6.9 Editing Reset main menu.
+To reset the max./min. values, see Chapter 1.4.6.10 Editing Reset main menu

-- 1 Read off the min./max. values of the two channels in succession by pressing ▶ or ▲ and return to Main Menu Analysis using ESC. - 2 Continue to Main Menu Message using ▶ or ▲ or return to Measuring Mode by pressing ESC.
+- 1 Read off the min./max. values of the three channels by pressing ▶ or ▲ one after the other and return to Main Menu Analysis using ESC. - 2 Continue to Main Menu Message using ▶ or ▲ or return to Measuring Mode by pressing ESC.

-1.4.6.6 Editing Message main menu
+1.4.6.7 Editing Message main menu

-The last messages can be called up and the display of the messages can be switched on or off.
+Messages can be confirmed/acknowledged, the last messages can be called up and the display of the messages can be switched on or off.

-Using the P2A software (see Chapter 3.3.2) you can predefine which of the messages are to be shown in the display.
+Using the P2A software (see Chapter 3) you can predefine which of the messages are to be shown in the display.